 Chief Experience Officer (CEO) throughout except on ferry from China to Japan, local guides.

 4 breakfasts, 1 lunch, 2 dinners

+Local Living: Overnight in Mount Koya Temple, Koyasan.
 Great Wall excursion and entrance (Beijing).
 Tiananmen Square and Forbidden City guided tour.
 Terracotta Warriors excursion (Xi'an).
 Master of the Nets Garden visit (Suzhou).
 Shanghai orientation walk.
 Chinese acrobat performance (Shanghai).
 Sea ferry journey.
-Overnight in a temple on Mt Koya with traditional meals.
 Hiroshima Peace Park and Museum visit.
 Miyajima excursion with floating torii gate visit.
 Nijo Castle and gardens visit (Kyoto).
 Kinkaku-ji Golden Pavilion visit.
 Daisen-in Temple and Zen garden visit.
 Lake Ashino-ko boat ride.
 Traditional ryokan stay with kaiseki meal.
 Japan Rail (JR) pass (7 days).
 All transport between destinations and to/from included activities.